IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 ![This is a table from the result of the above query](Results Img/Total_Weekday (5.0).jpg)

-- Here I was a little bit curious of what days sell more units, and if by any chance there was a day that had numbers that could give us insights.
+- Here I was a little bit curious about what days sell more units, and if by any chance there was a day that had numbers that could give us insights.
 Here are the following %.

 -Monday 13.15%--------------------------------(2021)Monday: 12.58%